Artemisia annua & artemisinin: history & research – Herbal D-tox 🍃 | Produits 100% naturels

 Artemisia Annua Herbal Tea: A Return to the Roots

-The Benefits of Infusion
+The Features of Infusion

 • Traditional Method: Infusion is the method described in ancient texts and used empirically for centuries.
 It allows for a gentle extraction of the plant's water-soluble compounds.